acgodson/snapmemo-frontend/README.md

 ## Inspiration
-Whether it's the world cup, or a music concert, or some lonely time with nature, sometimes we are lucky enough to capture truly remarkable moments in photographs.
-Some of these photos go viral as memes as soon as they're shared on social media - but with little credit given to the true owner.
+Whether it's the world cup, a music concert, or some lonely time with nature, sometimes we are lucky enough to capture remarkable moments in photographs.
+Some of these photographs go viral as memes as soon as they're shared on social media - but with little credit given to the true owner.

-Snapmemo is inspired to let users stamp a digital ownership to their photos saved on web3.storage by creating NFTs of these photographs before sharing on social media (twitter)
+Snapmemo is inspired to let users stamp digital ownership to all their photos saved on web3.storage by creating NFTs of these photographs before sharing on social media (twitter)

-Photos are saved on web3.storage when uploaded, and corresponding NFT metadata is stored in a seperate directory on web3.storage.
-When a digital asset (NFT) is successfully created, a tweet with links to the photo is shared automatically on twitter.
+Photos are saved on web3.storage when uploaded, and subsequent metadata is stored in a seperate directory on web3.storage.
+When a digital asset (NFT) is successfully created, a tweet with link to that photo is shared automatically on twitter.

-Each users personal gallery on the web retreives metadata hashes by quering assets created by each users  unique asset name
+Each users gallery can retreive all metadata collectively by quering assets created by a unique asset name on the blockchain.

 ## Revolutionalizing mobile photography, whilst leveraging NFTs and Web3.storage